Courtesy Register Regulated Member

 Regulated Members Who Have Practiced Greater Than 50 Hours and Less Than 1250 Hours in the Previous Five Years

-If, as a regulated member, you have completed some practice within the past 5 years (i.e., >50 but <1250-hour requirement), you will be required to complete a supervised practice period based on the extent of your hours deficiency, as reported over the past five registration renewals.
+If, as a regulated member, you have completed some practice within the past 5 years (i.e., >50 but <1250-hour requirement), you will be required to complete a supervised practice period based on the extent of your hours deficiency.
 The number of hours will be determined using the following formula: *where 450 hours refers to the length of supervised practice period that is typically required of regulated members or applicants who have not accrued any practice hours over the preceding five-year period (the typical “maximum” supervised practice period).
-NOTE: The duration of supervised [...]
+NOTE: The duration of supervised practice may be extended if there is ongoing [...]

 Regulated Members Who Have Not Practiced for A Period of Greater Than Five Years